Trusted WordPress tutorials, when you need them most.

 Content Area in WordPress

-The content area comes right after the header part of a site layout.
-This is where the main content of the page is displayed.
+The content area is located right after the header in a site layout.
+It is where the main content of the page is displayed.

 For a custom homepage layout, the content section may include a call to action followed by services or products, testimonials, and other important information.